Here's What To Do When You're FURIOUS With Your Partner

 When your anger feels like a runaway train and you just don’t know how to summon any kindness for your partner, the Gottmans recommend giving yourself a break.
 That heart-pounding, fist-clenching anger is a sign you’re emotionally flooded.
 Being flooded is a physiological response, and when you’re in its grip, nothing constructive can happen.
 Essentially, you’ve got to call a ‘time out’ until you calm down.

-It’s a good idea to come up with a signal – either a phrase or a hand gesture (think Ross and Rachel’s classic ‘Screw you’ fist clash from Friends) – that you both understand to mean you need a break and can use in the heat of the moment, before things start to really escalate.
+It’s a good idea to come up with a signal – either a phrase or a hand gesture (think Ross and Rachel’s classic ‘screw you’ fist clash from Friends) – that you both understand to mean you need a break, and can use in the heat of the moment, before things start to really escalate.
 If it’s something silly that will lighten the mood, all the better.

 Then, give yourself a good half hour or so to calm down (Gottman says it takes at least 20 minutes for your body chemistry to return to normal once you’re ‘flooded’), and do something to soothe yourself during that time.
 Take a walk, do some yoga, write in your journal, practice mindfulness exercises – whatever brings your heart rate down.

 Once you’re feeing better, consider doing something together that will solidify your friendship, before you hash out your conflict.
 Go have dinner (never fight hungry!), or maybe head to the bedroom and reconnect that way.
-Remember, it’s easier to talk over problems with a friend than an enemy, so make a conscious choice to nurture your friendship, even when you’re upset with one another.
+Remember, it’s easier to talk over problems with a friend than an enemy, so make a conscious choice to nurture friendship and intimacy, even when you’re upset with one another.

 And don’t only practice kindness when you’re trying to subvert your anger.
 Make a habit of it.
 Take five minutes every morning to think of little things you can do to make your partner’s life easier.
 (Here are a few more things you can do to nurture your relationship, while you’re at it.)
 Build a foundation of love, trust, and kindness, and it’ll be easier to work through your anger when it pops up – as it will from time to time, in even the healthiest of relationships.

-Images via youtube.com, reddit.com and pinterest.com.
+Images via tumblr.com, youtube.com, reddit.com and pinterest.com.

 Comment: What do you do when you’re angry with your partner?